stevearrants/style/docs/interfacewriting.md

 We often write technical documentation where it's safe to say the reader is learning something new or troubleshooting.
-Write clear, concise instructions to the user the best possible experience.
+Write clear, concise instructions to provide the best possible experience to the user.

 Basics
 ------